John Jervis, 1st Earl of St Vincent: Quebec and promotion to captain

 The fleet, part of an expedition to capture the French possessions in North America, left England in February 1759.
 They stopped first at Louisbourg, which had been captured from the French the previous year.
 By June, the ice along the Saint Lawrence River had broken up and the fleet along with the military transports headed up river to the assault of Quebec City.

 On 15 May 1759, Jervis had been promoted acting commander of the sloop HMS Porcupine.
 In this command Jervis impressed General James Wolfe in the preparations that led to the Battle of the Plains of Abraham.
 Porcupine and the frigate Halifax led the armed transports past Quebec to land up river.
 One biographer, Jedediah Tucker, notes that as the approach was so critical, both Wolfe and the subsequently famous James Cook boarded Porcupine to ensure the success of the mission.

 For his efforts Jervis was promoted commander and took command of HMS Scorpion.
 Jervis returned to England in September but immediately returned to North America in command of the Albany.
 In May 1760 Jervis was attached to Admiral Sir George Rodney's Channel squadron.

 In October 1760 he was made post-captain in command of the 44-gun Gosport.
 Gosport had on board a young midshipman, George Elphinstone, later Viscount Keith, who took over Jervis' command in the Mediterranean after Jervis' departure in 1799.
 In 1762, HMS Gosport, HMS Danae and HMS Superb under Captain Joshua Rowley, convoyed the East and West Indian trade to the westward, and successfully protected it from the squadron of Commodore de Ternay.

 By the end of 1763, with the end of the Seven Years' War, Gosport had been paid off and Jervis remained unemployed until February 1769, when he was appointed to the 32-gun HMS Alarm, the first coppered warship in the Royal Navy.
-He was tasked with delivering bullion to the English merchants in Genoa.
-During his time in Genoa two enslaved Turks escaped a Genoese galley and hid aboard one of Alarm's boats.
-They were forcibly removed; Jervis made an official protest and promised retaliation if they were not handed over.
+He was tasked with delivering bullion to British merchants in Genoa.
+During his time in Genoa, two Ottoman galley slaves escaped from a Genoese navy galley and hid aboard one of Alarm's boats.
+They were forcibly removed by Genoese authorities, to which Jervis made an official protest and promised retaliation if they were not handed over.
 Both were produced and Jervis took custody of them.

-On 30 March 1770 Alarm was driven ashore off Marseilles, but with the efforts of Jervis, the crew and the local French authorities under the governor of Marseilles, Georges René Le Peley de Pléville she was brought off and repaired.
-Jervis personally returned to Marseilles with a letter of thanks from the Board of the Admiralty to the governor for his assistance.
+On 30 March 1770, Alarm was driven ashore off Marseille, but with the efforts of Jervis, the crew and the local French authorities under the governor of Marseille, Georges René Le Peley de Pléville she was brought off and repaired.
+Jervis personally returned to Marseille with a letter of thanks from the Board of the Admiralty to the governor for his assistance.

 In 1771 Alarm returned to England to collect the Duke of Gloucester, King George III's brother, in order that he could winter in Italy.
 He lived aboard with his entourage until May 1772, when Alarm returned to England and was paid off.